1,289 – laboratory-confirmed cases

-The Wyoming Department of Health is closely monitoring the coronavirus disease 2019 (COVID-19) pandemic.
+The Wyoming Department of Health is actively responding to the coronavirus disease 2019 (COVID-19) pandemic.

 - Older people and those with health conditions that mean they have a higher chance of getting seriously ill should avoid close-contact situations.

-(Commercial labs are required to report positive test results to WDH; negative results are not reported consistently.)
+(Commercial labs are required to report positive results; negative results may not be reported consistently.)

 Cases by County